rohitkishnan/pf9-ui-plugin/README.md

 1. Set up a test bed server.

 2. Configure `config.json` to point to the correct server.
 See `config.example.json` for an example.

 3. `npm run test:e2e`

 End-to-end tests are run against an actual server in an actual browser.
 We use Mocha and Selenium for these tests.

 A server must be provisioned before each one of these tests.
 These tests are very expensive to run (several hours) and designed to be run occasionally.
+1. Set up a test bed server.

+2. Configure `config.json` to point to the correct server.
+See `config.example.json` for an example.

+3. `npm run test:e2e`

+End-to-end tests are run against an actual server in an actual browser.
+We use Mocha and Selenium for these tests.

+A server must be provisioned before each one of these tests.
+These tests are very expensive to run (several hours) and designed to be run occasionally.